TREE

 The Woodland Trust and Ancient Tree Forum are calling on all UK national, regional and local government bodies, and other organisations, to create a new designation of ‘historic tree’ to help protect these trees from being destroyed by development pressures, intensive farming etc. They also want to make changes to tree preservation order (TPO) legislation so that dead and dying ancient trees are eligible for protection.

 They are working together to create a national living inventory of ancient trees, and to this end BTCV (British Trust for Conservation Volunteers) and the Kent Trust Woodland Group are carrying out the above survey and are calling on all local tree wardens to help.
-This is where the tree wardens, Pam Chatfield and Derry Lowe come in, and in turn are seeking your help.
-If you have a tree or trees on your land, or have seen trees whilst out walking that you think may be worthy of being measured and registered, please let us know (contact details at top of this page and are also published in the Parish Magazine.
+If you have a tree or trees on your land, or have seen trees whilst out walking that you think may be worthy of being measured and registered, please let us know (contact details at top of this page and are also published in the Parish Magazine).

 This is a huge project in which anyone can get involved and such an important one if there are to be ancient trees left for future generations to enjoy, and of course, protect.